sm-heard/chat-app-ios-native/docs/phase2/prd-international-communicator.md

 - Offer 2–3 reply suggestions in the user’s device language, consistent with tone preference and last few messages (short window).
 If last incoming language ≠ device language, show a “Translate and send to {detected}” pill after insertion.

 ## User Experience
+- First launch prompts the user to choose a preferred language (pre-filled with device language) and they can update it later from Profile.
-- Incoming messages auto-translate to device language by default; per-message “Show Original” toggle.
+- Incoming messages auto-translate to the selected preferred language by default; per-message “Show Original” toggle.
 - Long-press on message shows: Translate/Show Original, Explain, Copy, Report.
 - Composer has a “Tone” pill (Formal/Neutral/Casual) and shows a “Translate and send to {detected}” pill when last incoming ≠ device language.
 - Smart Replies: On-demand via a Suggestions button near the composer; chips insert editable text.